Ocooch Mountains: Stephen Long

+Keating and Hachures

 Keating's report on the 1823 Long expedition included a "Map of the country embracing the route of the expedition of 1823 commanded by Major S.H.
 Long".
 The name Ocooch is placed on this map approximately where the Baraboo Hills are located.

 Hachures extend the range to the north and northwest, but the implication is that the name Ocooch applied only to its southernmost end.

+Baldwin and Craddock

 An 1833 map, "Northwest and Michigan Territories" issued by Baldwin and Craddock for the Society for the Diffusion of Useful Knowledge also depicted the western highlands of Wisconsin.
 Unlike James and Keating, it placed the label Ocooch Mountains further north, at the headwaters of the Black, La Crosse, Kickapoo and Pine rivers.
 It showed the range running roughly north-northeast through modern La Crosse, Jackson, Clark and Taylor counties.